 You’ve heard the message.
 If you want to keep operating in China and stay out of legal trouble, the time is now to get your China house in order.
 And this is quite possible.

 But, can you rely on the advice of your China staff to establish corporate and regulatory compliance procedures, as well as anti-corruption policies?
-The answer is a weak (or is a strong?) maybe.
+The answer is a weak (or is it a strong?) maybe.
 The problem is that far too often your local China staff views compliance and legal issues far differently than you or a government audit would.

 In Dead and alive: metaphors for (dis)obeying the law U.Penn’s language log explains a common Chinese phrase used during reporting on the recent OSI food scandal, and by doing so helps highlights the problem: